Gabii3355/MD_GROMACS_analysis/speptide/README.md

    This would allow the Glu2–Arg10 and Glu2–Lys7 interactions to be described quantitatively rather than only visually.

-8. **Adding ions when required**

-   The total charge of the peptide system should be checked.
-If the system is not neutral, counterions could be added to remove the net charge.
+8. **Including an explicit salt concentration**

+   The prepared peptide had a total charge of 0.000 e, so neutralizing counterions were not required.
+However, no additional salt was included in the current system.

-   Adding an appropriate salt concentration would also provide a more realistic ionic environment and could influence electrostatic interactions, including the stability of the Glu2–Arg10 salt bridge.
+   Adding a defined ionic strength, for example using an appropriate NaCl concentration, could provide a more realistic aqueous environment.
+   The presence of ions could also influence electrostatic interactions, including the stability and occupancy of the Glu2–Arg10 and Glu2–Lys7 contacts.

 9. **Comparing force fields and water models**